Skip to main content

 Ndagala (Small Lake Fish)

-Tiny sardine-like fish from Lake Tanganyika, typically dried and fried until crispy.
-Rich in omega-3s and calcium.
-Eaten whole as a crunchy snack or protein addition to meals.
+Tiny sardine-like fish from Lake Tanganyika, dried and then fried until crisp.
+High in omega-3s and calcium, they are eaten whole, either as a crunchy snack or piled onto a meal for protein.

 Agatoke (Plantain Stew)